noraingillani/Lahore-Food-Street-Guide/README.md

 - ✅ Visually rich gallery page with images and videos
 - ✅ Highlights of well-known restaurants in Lahore
 - ✅ Clean, responsive layout with easy navigation
-- ✅ Pure HTML & CSS — no frameworks or JavaScript
+- ✅ Pure HTML & CSS

 ---